Robin Lod: Panathinaikos

-On 6 May 2015, Lod agreed to terms with Panathinaikos to move to the club in the summer transfer window, signing a three-year contract.
+On 6 May 2015, Lod agreed to terms with Panathinaikos to move to the club in the summer transfer window, signing a three-year contract for a €350,000 transfer fee.
 On 3 October 2015, he made his Superleague Greece debut against Xanthi.
 On 28 May 2017, he scored in a 1–0 win against Panionios at Leoforos Stadium.
 Three days later, another goal by Lod helped his club to secure a 3–2 away win against rivals PAOK on the last matchday of the 2016–17 Playoffs depriving PAOK of the possibility to participate in the UEFA Champions League third qualifying round.
-After the first half of the 2017–18 season, Lod didn’t seem to want to sign a new deal in Greece, and Panathinaikos have financial troubles and could be forced to sell in January transfer window.
+After the first half of the 2017–18 season, Lod didn't seem to want to sign a new deal in Greece, and Panathinaikos have financial troubles and could be forced to sell in January transfer window.
 On 19 February 2018, Panathinaikos finally won away from home in the SuperLeague, defeating AEL 1–0 thanks to a goal from the Finland international midfielder.
 Lod's goal ended an 11-match run without a victory away from their home stadium.
-On 10 March 2018, Lod struck a superb late equaliser to salvage a vital point for Panathinaikos against an impressive Asteras Tripolis at the Apostolos Nikolaidis stadium.
+On 10 March 2018, Lod struck a superb late equaliser to salvage a vital point for Panathinaikos against an impressive Asteras Tripolis at the Leoforos Alexandras Stadium.

 Following Lod's contract expiry with Panathinaikos on 30 June 2018, and despite attempts to reach a renewal agreement, the player left the club on a free transfer considering the debt-related limitations imposed on Panathinaikos regarding the transfer and re-signing of players over the age of 23.

 Sporting de Gijón

-On July 23, 2018 Lod signed with Segunda División team Sporting de Gijon.
+On 23 July 2018 Lod signed with Segunda División team Sporting de Gijon.
 He made his debut appearance and also scored his first goal for Gijon on 26 August 2018 in a match against Gimnàstic de Tarragona.